blancamiller/exo-endo/README.md

     - recover the original state from the exogenous and endogenous parts

-We fomulate the MDP decomposition problem as an optimization problem where our goal is to maximize the expected size of F_exo:
+We can then fomulate the MDP decomposition problem as an optimization problem where our goal is to maximize the expected size of F_exo:

 ```
 	   argmax	EXP [ |F_exo(s', w_x)| ]